 Excerpted from pp. 165-171 of Climatenomics: Washington, Wall Street and the Economic Battle to Save Our Planet by Bob Keefe, published by Rowman & Littlefield.
 Copyright 2022.
 All rights reserved.

-The OECD Forum Network is a space for experts and thought leaders—from around the world and all parts of society— to discuss and develop solutions now and for the future.
-Aiming to foster the fruitful exchange of expertise and perspectives across fields to help us rise to this critical challenge, opinions expressed do not necessarily represent the views of the OECD.
+This extract, first published on 19 Sept.
+2022, is part of a series in which OECD experts and thought leaders — from around the world and all parts of society — address key policy challenges, discussing and developing solutions now and for the future.
+The Forum Network aims to foster the fruitful exchange of expertise and perspectives across fields, and opinions expressed do not necessarily represent the views of the OECD.

 On the island of Borneo, in the shadow of Mount Kinabalu, the third-highest island peak on Earth, jungle plants are digging their roots deep into the soil and doing the business of mining some of the most important elements necessary for our clean-energy future.